Can I Get Short-Term Disability for Alcohol Addiction and Substance Use?

 - Deciding that you’re non-compliant when you relapse.

-To counteract these arguments, you’ll need help from an experienced disability lawyer who understands how to interpret long-term disability policies, evaluate substance use claims, and interpret your complex medical history.
+To counter these arguments, you’ll need help from an experienced disability lawyer who understands how to interpret long-term disability policies, evaluate substance use claims, and analyze your complex medical history.

 Bryant Legal Group: Fighting for Disabled Workers and Their Families

-At Bryant Legal Group, our disability insurance lawyers have decades of experience handling claims involving physical and mental disabilities.
-We apply this experience on behalf of our clients, with the goal of getting them the benefits they deserve.
+At Bryant Legal Group, our disability insurance lawyers have decades of experience handling claims involving substance use disorders.
+We apply this experience on behalf of our clients with the goal of supporting their ongoing recovery.

-If you have questions about a Long-Term Disability claim, the team at Bryant Legal Group can help you understand your options.
+If you have questions about disability insurance and addiction, our lawyers can help you understand your options.
 We treat all of our clients with the utmost respect and offer practical solutions to their disability-related matters.